 - · alcohol or drug paraphernalia

-- bars and bar-like structures
+- · bars and bar-like structures

 - collections and/or displays of alcohol containers (including empty boxes, bottles, cans)

 - fire pits

-- space heaters

-- hot plates, air fryers, electric tea kettles, waffle irons, panini presses, toasters, toaster ovens, coffee makers (except certain single-cup coffee makers without a hot plate), coil type burners and indoor grills.
+- air fryers, hot plates, waffle irons, panini presses, toasters, toaster ovens, coffee makers (except certain single-cup coffee makers without a hot plate), coil type burners and indoor grills.
 Students living at the Hill, Complex, Quinnipiac off-campus properties and the York Hill Campus are permitted to have toasters and coffee makers in the kitchen area only.

 - · non-university-approved air-conditioning units

 - tapestries covering ceiling or light fixtures, ceiling fans or other items hanging from the ceilings

 - · overloaded electrical outlets

 - · candles, incense and other open-flame devices

-- grill units and propane gas tanks
+- · grill units and propane gas tanks

+- space heaters

 - fireworks, guns, weapons and explosives

 - butane torches

 - · darts, dartboards and slingshots

 - halogen lamps

 - lava lamps

-- Decorative lights, string lights, strip lights or copper wire lights, unless they are UL-listed with an attached tag, have LED bulbs, and feature a built-in on/off switch as part of the strand or a remote.
+- decorative lights, string lights, strip lights or copper wire lights, unless they are UL-listed with an attached tag, have LED bulbs, and feature a built-in on/off switch as part of the strand or a remote.
 Rope lights with bulbs encased in plastic are permitted.

-- personal refrigerators larger than 3.6 cubic feet
+- · personal refrigerators larger than 3.6 cubic feet

-- pools and tent-like structures
+- · pools and tent-like structures

-- · live Christmas trees
+- live Christmas trees

-- smoke and fog machines
+- · smoke and fog machines

 - · flammable objects and/or substances

+- tobacco and all tobacco-derived or containing products, including but not limited to cigarettes, electronic cigarettes and smoking devices, cigars and cigarillos, hookah smoked products, pipes and oral tobacco, or any product intended to mimic tobacco products, contain tobacco flavoring or deliver nicotine other than for the purpose of cessation

-- hookah pipes or equipment
+- · hookah pipes or equipment

 - · non-university-owned lofts

 - hoverboard devices

 - · electronic/motorized skateboards

 - Painting-Painting residence hall rooms and/or university-owned residences is prohibited.

-- Window Screens-Removing screens from any window is prohibited.
+- · Window Screens-Removing screens from any window is prohibited.

-- Quiet Hours
+Quiet Hours

-- All resident students and their guests and visitors must abide by the quiet hours that are in effect from Sunday-Thursday, 9 p.m. to 8 a.m., and Friday-Saturday, 12 a.m. (midnight) to 8 a.m.

-- Courtesy hours are in effect at all times.
-Students are to respect the rights of others to read, study and sleep without interference,

-undue disturbance or unreasonable noise.
-Students living in university-owned or leased properties must be respectful of the greater community in which they live.
+- All resident students and their guests and visitors must abide by the quiet hours that are in effect from Sunday-Thursday, 9 p.m. to 8 a.m., and Friday-Saturday, 12 a.m. (midnight) to 8 a.m. - Courtesy hours are in effect at all times.
+Students are to respect the rights of others to read, study and sleep without interference, undue disturbance or unreasonable noise.
+Students living in universityowned or leased properties must be respectful of the greater community in which they live.

-- During the period of final exams, quiet hours are in effect 24 hours per day beginning at 6 p.m. on the Friday before final exams. - Housing Contract-Students are responsible for maintaining and abiding by their housing agreement.
-The housing agreement can be viewed on MyHousing. - Senior Area Housing Regulations-Additional policies and privileges specific to the senior area can be found in the Senior Experience Handbook, which is available on MyHousing.
+• During the period of final exams, quiet hours are in effect 24 hours per day beginning at noon on the Friday before final exams.
+Exam hours are defined as 24-hour quiet hours during final exams.

+Housing Contract

+Students are responsible for maintaining and abiding by their housing agreement.
+The housing agreement can be viewed on MyHousing.

-Office of Community Service
+Office of Community Engagement

-The Office of Community Service, within the Campus Life, is located on the second floor of the Carl Hansen Student Center.
-The office is a central resource for students, faculty and staff interested in volunteering in the local, national and international communities.
-The office provides support to students and faculty interested in community service and service learning, and is responsible for both expanding and coordinating programs that encourage service, civic engagement and volunteerism at the local, national and international level.
+The Office of Community Engagement is located on the second floor of the Carl Hansen Student Center in the Campus Life suite.
+The office serves as a central resource for students, faculty and staff interested in volunteering in the local, national and international communities; provides support to students and faculty interested in community engagement and service learning; and is responsible for both expanding and coordinating programs that encourage service, civic engagement and volunteerism at the local, national and international level.
+The office also: